Setting Up Materials

 The Parameters tab contains parameters associated with the available states.

-A set of parameters can differ depending on the base material and states enabled for the selected material.
-Detailed description of parameters for each particular material is available in the corresponding article of the Built-In Base Materials section.
+A set of parameters can differ depending on the base material and the states enabled for the selected material.
+Detailed descriptions of parameters for each particular material are available in the corresponding article of the Built-In Base Materials section